Seeing through the smoke

 I’ve watched Julia Butterfly climb down

-the redwood she named Luna.
+from the redwood she named Luna.

 Only two years of her young life up there and